mconbere/mconbere.github.com/vittles/unsavory-tech-recruiters.markdown

 I do realize that Google processes quite a bit of data and petabytes to petabytes, we will never win.
 The situation we can win is that when we are processing 20PB of data per day, it is with a company 1/300th the size.
 The impact you can have is massive.
 Is there a way that I can better get that idea across?
 I always feel like it sounds like every other startup email when you mention that though.

-"At this point in reading your recruiting message, I have no idea what you do.
+> At this point in reading your recruiting message, I have no idea what you do.
 Saying that the technology, rather than the product itself, is a differentiator doesn't give me confidence that there's anything interesting to work on.
-Talking about the ways that you're harnessing interesting technology to make a compelling product, and briefly explaining that problem, would help interest me."
+Talking about the ways that you're harnessing interesting technology to make a compelling product, and briefly explaining that problem, would help interest me.

 Commonly, startups have a unique business strategy or marketing play that might give them a distinct advantage.
 For us, it is our technology.
 We have built a log management product in the cloud.
 Most do not know what that really means, but the core differentiator of our product is really that we are a SaaS cloud based service as opposed to an appliance, which currently serves as the industry standard.
 Is there a better way I can position the messaging to have people understand the technology?